Seven Days of United Prayer

 “… if my people who are called by my name will humble themselves and pray and seek my face and turn from their wicked ways, I will hear from heaven and will forgive their sins and restore their land.”
 2 Chronicles 7:14 nlt

-Two prayer themes for these days: Engaging in Spiritual Warfare, and the Lord’s Prayer
+Two prayer themes for these days: Hezekiah’s Kingship and the Lord’s Prayer.

 Then, as a template or structure for an hour of intentional prayer, we will be praying through what is often called the Lord’s Prayer, found in Matthew 6:9-13 and Luke 11:1-4.